NexPlayer/TizenWebOS/ps4/getting_started.md

     }, // Optional
     mutedAtStart: true, // Optional
     resumePosition: number, // Optional, used for starting the video from the given position in seconds.
     trailer: boolean,// Optional, by default is set to false.
-Set to true when a stream should be considered a trailer, false when not.
+Set to true when a stream should be considered a trailer.
     useNewRelicTracker: boolean,
     // You need the tracker library in order to be able to use the tracker.
 Ask NexPlayer team for it.
     vast: 'URL with a VAST/VPAID/VMAP advertisement', // Optional